Getting to Know Your Neighborhood: Kenmore Square and Fenway

 500 Commonwealth Ave.

-The first is Blue Ribbon Sushi, recently opened in the Hawthorne space.
-The 120-seat restaurant offers a wide range of fresh sushi and seafood dishes, like sashimi, maki, and zensai, as well as traditional Japanese cuisine and wagyu steaks.
-The renovated interior has a mezzanine-level dining section, cocktail bar, and, of course, a sushi bar.
+The first is Blue Ribbon Sushi at 500a Commonwealth Ave.
+The popular 120-seat restaurant offers a wide range of fresh sushi and seafood dishes, including sashimi, maki, and zensai, as well as traditional Japanese cuisine and Wagyu steaks.
+The sleek interior includes a mezzanine-level dining section, cocktail bar, and, of course, a sushi bar.
 Starters include staples like miso soup, tempura, and fried chicken wings.
 Find a complete menu here.
-The curated cocktail menu has a range of Japanese whiskies, beers, and sake, as well as signature cocktails.
-The food is on the pricey side, though, with most sushi orders starting at around $25.
+The curated cocktail menu includes a range of Japanese whiskies, beers, and sake, as well as signature cocktails.
+The food can be on the pricey side, though, with most sushi orders starting at around $25.

 Cornwall’s